Student Resources

 Amy BarkmanInternship in News and Media Services, Frostburg State University.

 Amy is now the advertising and marketing manager for Bedford Farm Bureau Co-op in Bedford, PA.
-She oversees all of the advertising/marketing/communications for four locations and handles the accounting work for the Co-op’s seed and fertilizer programs.

 "One of the most rewarding and memorable experiences I had at FSU was an internship for Liz Medcalf in the News and Media Services office."